oddbjornkvalsund/tb-nas-bridge/README.md

 most importantly by editing the MAC addresses in the `[Match]` sections of the `.link` files.
 Run `install.sh` to copy the files to the correct location on your system after editing the MAC addresses.

+> [!NOTE]
+> If you have existing `systemd-networkd` configuration files in `/etc/system/network` or a netplan configuration file in
+> `/etc/netplan`, you must verify that the files in this repo do not conflict with your existing configuration.

+If you want to experiment with this type of setup before commiting to installing the `systemd` files, you can tweak and run `bridge.sh`.

 ## Bridge topology and naming

 ![img_7.png](images/bridge-topology.png)